 Besides saving money, using a poly bubble mailer can also save you some gear weight which is a bigger deal in winter because your hiking gear, traction and flotation aids, hot water bottles, food, and layers are usually quite heavy.
 For example, a repurposed poly bubble mailer costs nothing and weighs 1 oz.
 Compare that to a Hyperlite Mountain Gear’s Prism Crampon Bag ($59) which weighs 4 oz (113g) or a Black Diamond Crampon Bag ($25) which weighs 5.5 oz (156g).
 On top of that, a poly bubble mailer doesn’t have a zipper, so that’s one less point of failure.

 I don’t consider the use of a poly bubble mailer as a crampon bag to be that extraordinary, but I was recently winter hiking with some friends and they were quite surprised that I carry my crampons and microspikes in poly bubble mailers instead of using a crampon bag.
 It just goes to show, that some of the best hiking gear is not hiking gear at all.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.